 Similarly, a seemingly well-informed client might be utilizing a CSP, but they have yet to learn what would transpire if the service were removed.

-Read this about to know about
+Read this about to learn about B2B customer segmentation.

 Marketers who focus on demand generation and want to maximize the value of their present customer base might benefit significantly from behavioral segmentation.
 Marketers track how customer tiers interact with their product or service to prevent customer churn.
 This helps them uncover upsell chances for customers who could benefit from increasing their usage and churn risks for customers who aren’t happy.